marcopeg/amazing-postgresql/projects/report-recent-orders-per-user/README.md

 # Report Recent Orders Per User

-In this project we dive into the building of a data report out of a simple USERS / ORDERS schema:
+In this project we dive into building a _JSON_ data report out of a simple USERS / ORDERS schema:

 ```
 Report all the customers that placed at least three orders in the last week, and serve the data in JSON format, including the last three orders made by each user.